-During the Regulatory Year, none of the directors had an interest in any contract which was material to the business of the Company.
-During the Regulatory Year and up to the date of approval of the Directors Report, an indemnity contained in the Company's Articles of Association was in force for the benefit of the directors of the Company and as directors of associated companies, which was a qualifying indemnity provision for the purposes of the Companies Act 2006.
+During the year, none of the directors had an interest in any contract which was material to the business of the Company.

+During the year and up to the date of approval of the Directors Report, an indemnity contained in the Company's Articles of Association was in force for the benefit of the directors of the Company and as directors of associated companies, which was a qualifying indemnity provision for the purposes of the Companies Act 2006.